-Who would ever think that Human Capital Management could change so much in such a short period of time?
-The emergence of the new pandemic is completely restructuring the way organizations manage their human capital.📚Download our eBook "10 Principles of Modern Employee Communications" and learn how to communicate with the modern employee in today's digital age.
+Who would ever think that Human Capital Management could have changed so much in such a short period of time?
+The pandemic has completely restructuring the way organizations manage their human capital.📚Download our eBook "10 Principles of Modern Employee Communications" and learn how to communicate with the modern employee in today's digital age.

-11 Ways the Pandemic Is Changing Human Capital Management
+11 Ways the Pandemic Has Changed Human Capital Management

 Human Capital Management has been redefining in the past few years, and these changes are even more visible during the pandemic that is currently hitting the world.